aalireza/iptables-dynamic/README.rst

 Use case example
 ++++++++++++++++

 When there's an iptables service restart, all of the docker rules gets wiped out.
-You may edit your iptables' systemd unit files to call below at `ExecStopPre`
+The make the rules persist through a service restart, you may edit your iptables' systemd unit files to call below at `ExecStopPre`:

 ::

   iptables-dynamic --chains DOCKER --save

-and to call below at `ExecStartPost`
+and call below at `ExecStartPost`:

 ::